Floating-Base Deep Lagrangian Networks: Physically Consistent Inertia Matrix Parametrization

 \section{Physically Consistent Inertia Matrix Parametrization}

-In this section, we first investigate the properties of the $\inertiaMat$ of a floating-base system, and extend the concept of fully physical consistency to the composite spatial inertia.
-We then propose an unconstrained parametrization of $\inertiaMat$ that address all the investigated physical constraints.
+In this section, we investigate the floating-base inertia matrix $\inertiaMat$ and extend full physical consistency to the composite spatial inertia.
+We then propose an unconstrained parametrization of $\inertiaMat$ that addresses all identified constraints.